 How does lab color correction work?

-Unfortunately, even shots from great cameras won't produce perfect prints without adjustments.
+Even shots from great cameras won't produce perfect prints without adjustments.

-It comes as a rude shock to most people when they discover their digital cameras make them look red, especially with the built-in flash.
+It comes as a shock to most people when they discover their digital cameras make them look red, especially with the built-in flash.
 Color correction to the rescue!

 SmugMug offers what very few printing sites offer: the ability to turn off color correction.
 However, unless you adjust your photos yourself and order test prints to verify your adjustments, we highly recommend enabling color correction.

-This type of automated correction is nothing like the simple quick fix programs you see in desktop applications that wreck many photos.
+This type of automated correction is nothing like the simple quick-fix programs you see in desktop applications that wreck many photos.

 The easy part: brightness and contrast.

 The hard part: memory colors — skin, sky, and grass.

 The automated color correction does what is very hard even for Photoshop wizards to do: it senses the areas of photos we're likely to judge them by, and it adjusts those regions to tones we expect to see.